 The good news

-But first, let’s look at where dog throat injury from collar usage issues stem from.
+But first, let’s look at where dog throat injury from collar usage issues stems from.

 What causes chafing?